 - Salt asin at paminta to taste

-- 1 tbsp Brown sugar asukal na pula
+- 1 tablespoon Brown sugar asukal na pula

 Instructions